muscbridge/PyDesigner/docs/source/docker/docker_neurodock_run.rst

 |   │
 |   └── processed (empty dir)

-This subject needs to be processed PyDesigner read the input nifti files in the :code:`nifti` directory, and saves the outputs in the :code:`processed` directory.
+This subject needs to be processed pyDKE read the input nifti files in the :code:`nifti` directory, and saves the outputs in the :code:`processed` directory.
 Since both :code:`nifti` and :code:`processed` folders belong to a common parent directory, the